-When it comes to hospital expenses, Medicare Part B won’t cover what Part A does.
+When it comes to hospital expenses, it won’t cover room and board” while you are hospitalized as an inpatient.
+This means that Medicare Part A does.
 Also, any cosmetic procedures won’t be covered along with dental, hearing or vision, and routine foot care.
 Part B doesn’t cover the prescription drugs you will need to pick up at a retail pharmacy or through mail-order.
 For covered in your prescription drugs, it’s recommended that you consider Medicare Part D.

 Does Medicare Part B have Cost-Sharing Like Medicare Part A?

 Yes, it does.
-With Part B, you’ll pare a certain percentage of any medically necessary costs.
+You will pay a certain percentage of any medically necessary costs.
 These costs are as follows:

 - You’ll be subject to pay 20% of any remaining costs, and there are no limits or caps.

 - Beyond what Medicare covers, you’ll have to pay any of these excess charges that the facility or provider charges.

 The most significant part of is the 20% that you’ll be liable for when it comes to your outpatient care.
 If you need services like chemotherapy or even surgery, these expenses can become too high to pay.
 In your retirement, you shouldn’t have to worry about being subject to these astronomical expenses when there is coverage that will supplement your Medicare that’ll fit within your budget.